Five to One: Public performances

 The song's most famous performance was at the 1969 Miami concert at the Dinner Key Auditorium.
 Towards the end of the performance, a drunken Morrison declared the audience "idiots" and "slaves".
 The concert would end with Morrison being accused of "attempting to incite a riot" among the concert goers, resulting in his arrest, and later conviction, for indecent exposure.

 During the post-Morrison appearance of the Doors on VH1 Storytellers in 2000, Scott Weiland of Stone Temple Pilots accepted the role of lead vocalist.
 Densmore said Weiland was one of the few frontmen who could "fill Jim's leather pants".
 Weiland said that "Five to One" inspired him to begin his career in rock music.
 In 2012, Ray Manzarek and Krieger recorded a live version of "Five to One" in the Sunset Strip Music Festival with Marilyn Manson on vocals.

 Legacy

 The guitar solo on Pearl Jam's "Alive" was based on Ace Frehley's guitar solo on the Kiss song "She", which was in turn based on Robby Krieger's solo in "Five to One".
 In 2001, producer Kanye West sampled the song to form the beat of Jay-Z's diss song of Nas and Mobb Deep called "Takeover", also used in the Lordz of Brooklyn song "White Trash".
+According to Rob Hughes of Classic Rock, the song's intro "pre-figures the sick throb of Talking Heads' 'Psycho Killer.
+Some have also suggested that Oasis' song "Waiting for the Rapture" borrows from "Five to One".
 The lyric featured in the track, "No one here gets out alive", was used as the title for the 1980 Morrison biography No One Here Gets Out Alive.
 Stereogum declared "Five to One" the "best song the band ever recorded", while the British daily newspaper, The Guardian, ranked it fifth on their 2015 respective list.